timescale/docs/timescaledb/tutorials/building-a-custom-timescaledb-dashboard.md

     AND ch.chunk_name = cds.chunk_name;
 ```

-Using the name of a random chunk from the hypertable, we can query this view and see that we now get all of the information we need, including the time range of the chunk, it's size before compression, and the size after compression if applicable.
+To test, use the name of a random chunk from the hypertable to query this view and check that you get all of the information you need.
+You should see the time range of the chunk, the hypertable information, and its size before and after compression.

-Notice in this sample chunk from our test dataset that `before_compression_total_bytes` is 10 times bigger than `after_compression_total_bytes`.
-We save more than 90% of disk space with compression!
+In this example chunk, the `before_compression_total_bytes` is ten times bigger than `after_compression_total_bytes`.
+Compression saved more than 90% of disk space!

 ```sql
 SELECT * FROM  chunks_with_compression;